Cuadrilla to start fracking in England in weeks

-Hydraulically fracturing, or fracking, involves extracting gas from rocks by breaking them up under high pressure with water and chemicals, and was halted in Britain seven years ago after causing earth tremors.
+Hydraulically fracturing, or fracking, involves extracting gas from rocks by breaking them up with water and chemicals at high pressure and was halted in Britain seven years ago after causing earth tremors.

-But the government is keen to cut its reliance on imports as North Sea supplies dry up, and after tightening regulation of the industry it gave consent in July for Cuadrilla to start fracking at a first well at Preston New Road.
+But the British government, keen to cut its reliance on imports as North Sea supplies dry up, has tightened regulation of the industry and gave consent in July for Cuadrilla to start fracking a first well at Preston New Road.

-Following approval for a second well at the site, Cuadrilla said on Wednesday it would begin work “in readiness to start hydraulically fracturing both wells in the next few weeks.”
+After approval for a second well at the site, Cuadrilla said on Wednesday that it would begin work “in readiness to start hydraulically fracturing both wells in the next few weeks”.

+Cuadrilla said it would run an initial flow test of the gas produced from both wells for approximately six months.

 The British Geological Survey estimates shale gas resources in northern England alone could amount to 1,300 trillion cubic feet (tcf) of gas, 10 percent of which could meet the country’s demand for almost 40 years.

-Attempts to extract the gas are controversial, however, with local communities and environmentalists concerned about the potential effect on the environment and ground water, and arguing that extracting more fossil fuel is at odds with the country’s commitment to reducing greenhouse gas emissions.
+However, attempts to extract the gas have come under fire from local communities and campaigners concerned about the potential effect on the environment and ground water, and arguing that extracting more fossil fuel is at odds with the country’s commitment to reducing greenhouse gas emissions.

-British energy minister Claire Perry said consent for the second well had been granted after the company had met a number of criteria, including showing it had the necessary funds to carry out work at the site until at least June 30, 2019.
+British energy and clean growth minister Claire Perry said consent for the second well had been granted after the company had met a number of criteria, including showing it had the necessary funds to carry out work at the site until at least June 30, 2019.

+“Shale gas has the potential to be a new domestic energy source, further enhancing our energy security and helping us with our continued transition to a lower-carbon economy,” she said in an emailed statement.

 Cuadrilla first attempted to frack gas near Blackpool in the northwest of England in 2011, but the practice led to an earth tremor registering 2.3 on the Richter scale.